 Code it! is a learning platform where beginners and children can learn programming easily and playfully.
 Code it! teaches basic programming concepts through online courses, live web seminars, and other child-friendly formats.
 Code it! is designed for independent learning at home, as well as for use at school.
 While TinkerToys focuses on teaching children and young people how to construct in 3D.
 With the help of its 3D construction program, children as young as age eight (8) can learn how to construct in 3D.

-The Hub is designed as an open space for all interested people, in which artistic and creative expression can be learned, tested, and taught using digital tools.
+The Hub is designed as an open space for all interested people, in which artistic expression can be learned, tested, and taught using digital tools.
 As there are a great need and interest in digital tools and new technologies in Ghana, both for art production and for education, as well as for the development of new business models and the opening of new markets, the hub as a showroom, aims to encourage artists, educators, and multipliers to use innovative digital technologies for creative processes and to demonstrate possibilities for their use in education.

-In the Coding Hub, participants including children and young ones can work with the software to create their own utility objects.
+In the Coding Hub, participants, including children and young ones, can work with the software to create their own utility objects.
 Not only do children gain competencies in creativity, independence, and critical thinking, but also learn about 3D technology and printing.

 By combining learning and creating, projects become playful, while still fulfilling curriculum requirements.
 The best part: the children can print out and marvel at their constructions on site!
 We are excited that the Coding Hub shall offer participants a great addition to their daily school and professional lives.